-Wunder-Mold’s engineers and product managers work closely with the customer to design a component that is easily molded and provides the best value.
+Wunder-Mold’s product managers and engineers work closely with the customer to design a component that is easily molded and provides the best value.
 Then, using proven manufacturing methods, expertise and experience, the design is transformed into a high-quality injection molding tool that will produce the required part.

 If the ceramic components have requirements that cannot be obtained by Wunder-Mold’s closely controlled injection mold process, post-sintering surface grinding, honing, drilling or other secondary operations may be required to achieve the final dimensions.
 This will ensure that the component produced is of the required quality and to client specifications.